 Besides promoting the creation of new services, PSD2 seeks to make payments safer.
 This is why strong electronic identification is generally always required whenever you use account information and payment services – even your bank’s services.
 This ensures that both new service providers as well as banks comply with strict safety and data security practices that protect the customer’s identity and assets.

 - You can use other banks' or service providers' apps to view your account information and make payments.
 You can choose to use one bank's app for managing all your bank accounts even if the accounts were in different banks.

 - In most cases, you will have to go through strong identification when you use account information or payment services.
 Your money will be safer when each bigger online purchase will require a three-step identification process.

-- A consumer's liability for card abuse in the case of minor or ordinary negligence will decrease from 150 euros to 50 euros.
+- A consumer's liability for unauthorised card use due to minor or ordinary negligence decreased from 150 euros to 50 euros.

 - Merchants can no longer charge extra fees if you pay with Visa or Mastercard.

 - Banks must handle customer complaints within 15 days.
 For example, if your payment service was interrupted or you were charged incorrectly and make a complaint, you'll receive a reply within 15 days.